 We value the voices of our residents.
 The Citizen Advisory Committee (CAC) exists to bring forward ideas and respond to concerns from people we serve in the community.

 The Citizens Advisory Committee is a group of volunteers with a shared commitment to preserving clean water.
 They come with a variety of talents and educational backgrounds and help to further common goals in their community.
 Members provide guidance on which issues are most important to them, and how we can continually improve our programs.

-Meetings are open to the public and held at the District office (2665 Noel Drive, Little Canada, MN) from 6:30 to 8:30 p.m.
+Meetings are open to the public and normally held at the District office (2665 Noel Drive, Little Canada, MN) from 6:30 to 8:30 p.m.
+While the office is closed for COVID-related health concerns, the group meets online via Zoom.
 We invite you to come to a meeting to learn more about the work we are doing in your neighborhood!

 - Learning about District programs and initiatives.

 - Reviewing the District’s annual work program as it relates to the Management Plan.